Those who use it swear that using Epsom salt on plants make them lush and healthier. Find out yourself, see these 13 Epsom salt uses in the garden.

 11. Removing tree stumps

 Drill a few holes in the tree trunk and fill each hole with Epsom salt.
 Then pour the water into the holes.
 The trunk should begin to decompose within a few weeks.
-Find out more on this.
+Find out more about this.

 Also Read: Tree Stump Ideas